 ArcGIS Server geoprocessing services support two execution modes: synchronous and asynchronous.
 Synchronous execution follows a stateless request-response pattern and is completely supported in an active-active configuration.
 Asynchronous execution follows a stateful request-response pattern and is the default.
 To use asynchronous execution in an active-active configuration, you'll need to consider the following:

 - When submitting an asynchronous geoprocessing job, you're returned a job ID that refers to the submitted job and its outputs.
 Only the ArcGIS Server site that receives the original can recognize this ID.
-For this reason, the active-active configuration requires you to define affinity in your load balancer (also known as sticky sessions) if you would like to use asynchronous execution.
+For this reason, the active-active configuration requires you to define affinity in your load balancer (also known as sticky sessions) if you want to use asynchronous execution.
 This helps provide high availability for asynchronous geoprocessing and map service outputs.
 Refer to your load balancer vendor to understand the implications of enabling sticky sessions.

-- If your geoprocessing service does not use map services to render outputs and no outputs of type 'File' have been defined, you can select synchronous execution for your geoprocessing services.
+- If your geoprocessing service does not use map services to render outputs and no outputs of type File have been defined, you can select synchronous execution for your geoprocessing services.
 No sticky sessions in your load balancer are required.

 Using token-based security